alex-crown/fbchess/README.md

 Usage:
 python annotation.py inputfile.txt [outputfile.txt]

-If there is no second arugment the script prints to stdout.
+If there is no second argument the script prints to stdout.